Louisvh/NDS-controller/README.md

 - [x] Translate NDS input to network packets and send them to Android device
 - [x] Write a 3DS version
 - [ ] Make that 3DS version pretty
-- [ ] Add analog support for the n3DS o-pad
+- [ ] Add analog support for the 3DS o-pad
 - [ ] Add a proper options menu to configure the input
 - [x] Open-source it all

 **NOTE:** A flashcart or CFW is required on your (3)DS!

-I started this project long ago, shelved it after losing interest and un-shelved it after buying a 3DS.
-The NDS version started as an exercise in making something pretty and functional, but I lost interest before it became functional.
-I decided to skip the "pretty" step in the 3DS version and got it working first.
-The "pretty" may come at some later time.

 ## Usage